Field-theoretical approach to open quantum systems and the Lindblad equation: Quasiparticle approximation

-In the master equation in the Born approximation (\ref{Master-operator}) or in the general form (\ref{Master}) the time dependent kernel $K(t,t')$ describes the coupling to the bath.
-However, the presence of memory effects makes an analysis difficult and it is customary to apply the Markov approximation \cite{Reichl98,Risken89}.
-This approximation is based on the assumption of a time scale separation between the fast time scale or decay time of correlations in the bath and the slower time scale associated with the time evolution of the reduced density operator.
+In the master equation in the Born approximation (\ref{Master-operator}) or in the general form (\ref{Master}) the time-dependent kernel $K(t,t')$ describes the coupling to the bath.
+However, the presence of memory effects makes an analysis difficult, and it is customary to apply the Markov approximation \cite{Reichl98,Risken89}.
+This approximation is based on the assumption of a timescale separation between the fast timescale or decay time of correlations in the bath and the slower timescale associated with the time evolution of the reduced density operator.
 This approach corresponds to the Langevin or equivalent Fokker-Planck scheme in classical statistical mechanics \cite{Risken89,Reichl98}.